-It’s Monday morning at 10:30am.
+It’s Monday morning at 10:30 a.m.
 Jon, CTO of Acme Co., has a decision to make.
 He’s having trouble scaling his Ruby on Rails application and is considering migrating to Python.
 In fact, he’s had this issue weighing on him for over a month now.
 He knows he can’t put off the decision any longer.
 His team is looking to him to make the call.
 He’s gathered input and weighed options.
-Yet, he fears he doesn’t fully have all information he needs to make a decision.
+Yet he fears he doesn’t have all the information he needs to make a decision.
 What should he do?

-The truth is: In order to be a successful CTO, Jon needs to get good at making high quality decisions quickly.
-To learn how you can make high quality decisions quickly, and to get key insights into 7 habits of highly successful CTOs, read on.
+The truth is, in order to be a successful CTO, Jon needs to get good at making high-quality decisions quickly.
+To learn how to resolve such questions fast, and to get key insights into seven habits of highly successful CTOs, read on.

 Use the links below to jump to specific sections of the post.

 We’ve all been there with Jon.
-Whether you’d had to make the call on migrating your tech stack, breaking out your monolith, or firing an employee.
-CTOs are faced with difficult, high impactful decisions all the time.
-Yet, it’s a mistake to sit and let the issues fester.
+Whether you’ve had to make the call on migrating your tech stack, breaking out your monolith, or firing an employee, CTOs are faced with difficult, high-impact decisions all the time.
+Yet it’s a mistake to sit and let the issues fester.
 Come to grips with the fact that you are never going to have 100% of the information you need.
 Instead, use these three tips to help you move from analysis paralysis into action:

-Knowing HOW TO Code is a given.
-The more important thing as a CTO is knowing WHEN TO code.
+Knowing how to code is a given.
+The more important skill for a CTO is knowing when to code.

-I know CTOs that code 100% of the time, and CTOs that code 0% of the time.
+I know CTOs who code 100% of the time, and CTOs who code 0% of the time.
 Successful CTOs are proactive about deciding how much of their week to spend inside the code.
 They plan for it and iterate on that plan.

 As it turns out, there are four distinct elements of trust, as I learned from Doug Sundheim years ago.
-Only one of the four elements have to be low in order for trust to feel low.
-Here are the 4 elements.
+Only one of the four elements has to be lacking in order for trust to feel low.
+Here are the four elements.
 Next time you feel you don’t fully trust someone, ask yourself if one of these four elements is the reason:

-Take it upon yourself to treat trust and integrity high on your values list.
+Take it upon yourself to place trust and integrity high on your values list.
 You’ll be glad you did.

-Being able to delegate effectively is one of these things we all KNOW we should do it.
-It’s just moving from KNOWING to DOING, and putting it into practice that’s the hurdle here.
+Being able to delegate effectively is one of the things we all know we should do.
+It’s just moving from knowing to doing, and putting it into practice, that’s the hurdle, here.

-Start from a place of knowing what is your Great Work (read Do More Great Work for amazing exercises on how to identify your Great Work)
+Start from a place of knowing what is your Great Work (read the book Do More Great Work for amazing exercises on how to identify your Great Work).

 This is easily the most missed habit of all seven.
-I soooo often seen CTOs that are great at managing their team and awful at managing their boss.
-Or better yet, don’t even know who their boss is.
+I soooo often seen CTOs who are great at managing their team and awful at managing their boss—or better yet, who don’t even know who their boss is.

 What does it mean to manage up?
 Know what your boss expects of you and communicate on your progress toward those expectations regularly.

 An example is Lisa, Stride’s VP of Engineering.
 She and I meet every week.
-She has a 90 day plan.
+She has a 90-day plan.
 We both know what the plan is.
-We don’t discuss minutia weekly.
-Instead I ask her “What obstacles can I help you remove?
+We don’t discuss minutiae weekly.
+Instead I ask her, “What obstacles can I help you remove?
 Are you still on track?”
-And she asks me “What can I be doing better?
+And she asks me, “What can I be doing better?
 What am I doing well?”

 She tells me her progress; I don’t have to ask.
 She owns the responsibility of managing up, of telling me what progress she’s making.

-It is your responsibility to know what your boss expects of you, and then to continuously show progress towards these expectations.
+It is your responsibility to know what your boss expects of you, and then to continuously show progress toward those expectations.
 It is your boss’s responsibility to help you understand how your expectations fit in with the bigger picture, and to remove obstacles so that you can do your job.

-Just like you should know who your boss is, you should know exactly who works for you and set expectations with those folks.
-Read 3 Signs of a Miserable Job to help learn how to effectively set expectations and measure team progress.
+Just as you should know who your boss is, you should know exactly who works for you and set expectations with those folks.
+Read the book 3 Signs of a Miserable Job to help learn how to effectively set expectations and measure team progress.

-Then, sit down each direct report one-on-one and ask “What would be a good way for you to measure if you are doing a good job?”
-These things should be:
+Then, sit down with each direct report one-on-one and ask, “What would be a good way for you to measure whether you are doing a good job?”
+These metrics should be:

 Speaking of firing, don’t shy away from giving negative feedback.
 And don’t be afraid to fire people.
 When giving feedback, there are a few rules to remember:

-Whether you’ve been a CTO for 1 year or 20, there’s always room for improvement.
-Keep these seven behaviors at the forefront of your mind and my hope for you is they will guide you along your journey.
+Whether you’ve been a CTO for one year or 20, there’s always room for improvement.
+Keep these seven behaviors at the forefront of your mind, and my hope for you is that they will guide you along your journey.